 Exchange marriage is a lingering problem in rural areas despite consequences that include harm to children and frequent separations.
-This “al-shighar” or “al-zakar” in the Yemeni dialect, violates religious texts, yet remains a tradition in what is considered one of the most religious Arab societies.
+This “al-shighar”, or “al-zakar”, violates religious texts, yet remains a tradition in what is considered one of the most religious Arab societies.

 These marriages begin with two men granting each other their daughters or sisters without dowry.
 They do not care if this means one party often forces the other into divorce soon after.

 In most Yemeni provincess men impose this “barter” deal by circumventing the Personal Status Law – which stipulates that brides be given a dowry.
 The law contains no penalty for violators.